DirkHardware/ror-test/README.md

 Making a basic model looks like $rails g model person name:string age:integer alive:boolean

 If you need to create a referential table, you need to set one or more of the belongs_to variables by using [table_you_want_reference]:references.
 Whatever table you set to reference will be the Foreign Key.
-This means if the id from that table which the model you've created belongs to is deleted, so too will that model be deleted

 When you migrate, this will add a belongs_to in the model